dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 The thing to keep in mind here is that the normalize method will just set the length of a vector to one, while preserving the direction of the Vector, but that is it.
 What if I want to set direction of a Vector by a set of given angles in terms of radians or degrees for example?
 I will be going over some additional methods other than just the normalize method here, but there is a great deal more to be aware of that can be used with the normalize method, and I will not be getting to all of it here.

-### SOurce code is also up on Github
+### Source code is also up on GitHub

-On my github account I have a repo in which I am parking all the source code examples for my [various posts on threejs](/categories/three-js/) including this one.
+On my GitHub account I have a repository in which I am parking all the source code examples for my [various posts on threejs](/categories/three-js/) including this one.
 With that said all the examples here can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3-normalize) on Github.

 ### Version Numbers matter